Login to Complete an Application or to Access Judging Panel

 LOGISTICAL DETAILS

-- Coaching Session Dates: Each organization selected to participate will receive individualized coaching from LEARN facilitators over the course of 7 months (one hour long session per month, 7 sessions total).
-These will be scheduled according to the availability of both the organization and facilitator.
+• Coaching Session Dates: Each organization selected to participate will receive individualized coaching from LEARN facilitators over the course of 6 months (one hour-long session per month, 6 sessions total).
+These will be scheduled according to the availability of both the organization and facilitators.

-- In Person Gathering Date and Location: The cohort will gather for an in-person meeting on August 10-11th in Texas.
+• The cohort will gather for an in-person meeting on July 10-12th in Houston, Texas.
 Both LEARN HR project staff members are expected to attend.
-Selected organizations may use a portion of their LEARN HR grant to pay for travel expenses (e.g., flight, hotel).
+Selected organizations may use a portion of their LEARN HR grant (up to $3,000) to pay for travel expenses (e.g., flight, hotel).
 Additional details will be announced to the cohort of selected organizations in May/June.

 How to Apply